So you’re familiar with scope 1, 2, and 3 emissions, but do you know about scope 4 emissions? And are they relevant to your business?

 Although misrepresentations may not always be intentional – a company that explicitly refers to its avoided emissions may subsequently discover that their decision actually led to more overall emissions for example – it is this lack of standardization and verification which makes avoided emissions susceptible to claims of greenwashing.

-Until more scientific and verifiable measurements are introduced to this scope category, we can thus expect to see claims around avoided emissions being treated with a healthy dose of scepticism, and for companies to continue to focus on the officially standardized scope 1, 2, and 3 emissions.
+Until more scientific and verifiable measurements are introduced to this scope category, we can thus expect to see claims around avoided emissions being treated with a healthy dose of skepticism, and for companies to continue to focus on the officially standardized scope 1, 2, and 3 emissions.

 References